 How common is melanoma?Melanoma of the skin is one of the most common cancers in the United States - among the top 10 causes of new cancer cases.

-In the United States each year, more than 96,480 Americans are diagnosed with melanoma - an average of one person every eight minutes.
+In the United States each year, more than 100,350 Americans are expected to be diagnosed with melanoma in 2020 - an average of one person every eight minutes.

 About 1 in 50 Americans will be diagnosed with melanoma in their lifetime.

 The incidence of melanoma has more than doubled in the last 30 years.

 How serious is melanoma?Melanoma is a very serious cancer.
 This year, more than 100,350 people in the United States will be diagnosed with melanoma (62,260 men and 43,850 women) and more than 7,180 are expected to die due to the disease (4,600 men and 2,580 women).
 Most people will be treated successfully if melanoma is found early, but even some diagnosed with an early melanoma will unfortunately relapse.

 What is the survival rate for melanoma?Melanoma survival rates provide the proportion of people with a particular stage of melanoma who are alive after a predetermined amount of time, normally five or ten years, after diagnosis.
 While these numbers can be helpful to you in making treatment and other decisions – they do not dictate how long you will live.
 They are not “your” numbers.